 There is no expectation for you to use the word academy to replace the word school in every instance (apart from where it is used as part of a name).
 When writing an article for example, multiple uses of the word academy can often look forced and clumsy.
-It is perfectly acceptible to use the word school instead, in order to vary your terminology and avoid this perceived clumsiness.
-For example, and in particular, you should feel free to use the word school where it forms part of an already familar term, such as school meals, school office or school day.
+It is perfectly acceptable to use the word school instead, in order to vary your terminology and avoid this perceived clumsiness.
+For example, and in particular, you should feel free to use the word school where it forms part of an already familiar term, such as school meals, school office or school day.

 not Academy or Academies.
 Should only be capitalised when used as part of an academy name.
 For example: